Showing posts with label 1995. Show all posts

 Close your eyes, baby

-Actually, no!
-Open them and enjoy the nicely drawn graphics which are clean and well-designed.
-I liked the contrast of vivid colours used against the spaceship's metallic structure and the near-luminous green aliens really do stand out.
+Actually, no don't do that!!
+Open your eyes wide to enjoy the nicely drawn graphics.
+Everything is well-designed and I liked the contrast of vivid colours used against the spaceship's metallic structure and the near-luminous green aliens really do stand out.
 This works so well, even if the aliens walk like squashed spiders!
 Sadly, the scrolling isn't too great and should have been smoother - it's disappointing that the Atari ST'e hardware wasn't used to full effect.
+WHYYYY??

-Sound effects are varied for just about every action with many of them ripped, I like the Star Trek doors opening.
-Okay, they might be crude but that doesn't mean they're not superb because they are actually genuinely entertaining.
-Also, I love it when an alien dies - almost as much as our own pitiful death cry.
-On an STFM the quality is good but quite fuzzy whereas they've made use of the DMA of the STe for greater clarity.
-Which works great.
+The audio is fantastic with assorted sound effects for just about every action.
+Many of them are ripped, I like the Star Trek doors opening.
+Okay, some effects are quite crude but that doesn't mean they're not superb because these are genuinely entertaining.
+The weirdest of all is when an alien dies.
+That is almost as strange as our own pitiful death cry.

 Explore everywhere and leave lots of dead bodies in your wake!